otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09.md

 npm run test
 ```

+**What is happening?**

+Let us break down one test...

+- `it("should create institution", (done) => { ... })`: Defines a test case using Mocha's `it` function.
+The first argument describes the test case, and the second argument is a callback function that receives a `done` parameter which is a function to be called when the asynchronous test is complete.
+- `chai.request(app)`: Uses Chai HTTP, a Chai plugin for testing HTTP APIs, to make a request to the app.
+The app should be an instance of your Express application.
+- `.post(/api/v1/institutions)`: Specifies that a POST request should be made to the `/institutions` endpoint.
+- `.send({ SOME DATA })`: Sends the institution object as the request payload.
+- `.end((req, res) => { ... })`: Defines a callback function to be executed when the request is complete.

+Inside the callback function:

+- `chai.expect(res.status).to.be.equal(201);`: Checks if the response status code is 201, which indicates that the institution was successfully created.
+- `chai.expect(res.body).to.be.a("object");`: Checks if the response body is an object.
+- `chai.expect(res.body.message).to.be.equal("Institution successfully created");`: Checks if the `message` property of the response body is equal to the string "Institution successfully created".
+- `done();`: Calls the done function, signaling the end of the asynchronous test case.

+---

 You want to see **green checkmarks**.
 If you see any red crosses, then you have a problem with your code.

 ---